Writers Write creates writing resources. This post is about making your next move in your novel by continuing to plan scenes, sequences, and chapters.

 The goal is to finish our novel in a year.
 It’s what keeps us going.
 But, as I’ve found, a novel is sometimes like Alice dropping down the rabbit hole: it’s easy to get lost.
 Confused.

 Just to be writing, putting one word after another, isn’t enough.
 We must see the next step.
 We must have something to look forward to.
-The idea of the novel — the story, the idea of finishing it — must be exciting, and create a sense of anticipation.
-And while, as writers, we must have the next step in mind, so must our characters.
+The idea of finishing the novel must be exciting, and create a sense of anticipation.
+And while we must have the next step in mind, so must our characters.
 They must also be moving forward: achieving one goal, setting a new goal, battling the obstacles.

 This week wasn’t a great one for me: battling a bad chest infection, moving house – it just seemed like one blur.
 I couldn’t see the next step clearly in my life, my career and, to be honest, I didn’t even think about my novel.
 I wasn’t paying attention.
 My life was reduced to unpacked boxes, mild panic, and antibiotics.